 How will I study my course?

 You will learn through a combination of workshops and self-study.

 How long will my course last?

-- Part Time (structured): 12 weeks.
-Each module will take approximately 40 hours of study.
+- Part-time (structured): 12 weeks: each module will require approximately 40 hours of study time

 Where can I study my course?